Hector-rob/Software_planning16/README.md

-# Software Solutions
+# Software Solutions Inc.

 Vision
 -
-- Becoming one of the most coveted software development companies worldwide that provides value to companies and contributes towards building the best society possible, impacting positively the most amount of people.
+- Becoming one of the most coveted software development companies worldwide that provides value to industries and contributes towards building the best society possible, positively impacting the most amount of people.

 Mission
 -